 We all carry emotional pain that is locked up in shame.
 By its manipulation, good people are controlled by the ‘powers that be.’
 They pigeon hole us.
 Telling us we need to follow the same agenda, have the same opinions and education.

 But, as I’ve said many times before, we are all different, with different outlooks and needs, even as Empaths.
 We are supposed to have freedom of speech and thought, yet, those who don’t agree with the mainstream narratives are often vilified or shamed in some way.

 No one wants the agony that is triggered by humiliation.
 This is why so many live in the fear of judgement.
 And this is what holds many people back from taking chances in life and living in their truth.

-I believe a big reason why Empaths ‘freeze’ around inauthenticity is because it’s a constant reminder that fakery and pretence does not promote growth, especially when it is used for manipulation.
-Lying and living inauthentically is cheating at life.
+I believe a big reason why Empaths ‘freeze’ around inauthenticity is because it’s a constant reminder that fakery and pretense do not promote growth, especially when it is used for manipulation.
+Lying and living inauthentically is cheating in life.
 It’s also following the ‘easy path.’